 \quasiline

 \begin{proof} The idea is to simply apply the Svarc-Milnor Lemma.
 The action of $\langle \phi \rangle$ is clearly properly discontinuous and Theorem~\ref{CoCompactness} gives us cocompactness.

-The only obstacle is that the symmetric Lipschitz metric, $d_{Sym}$, is not geodesic (or, even, a length metric).
-We can, as always, define the intrinsic metric, $d_I$, to be the infimum of lengths of paths between any two points.

-Notice that since $\Min_1(\phi)$ is thick, quasi-symmetry implies that the asymmetric Lipschitz metric, $d_{out}$ and $d_{Sym}$ are bi-Lipschitz equivalent functions.
-Since $d_{Lip}$ is a geodesic asymmetric metric, we deduce that $d_I$ and $d_{Sym}$ are also bi-Lipschitz equivalent, and we are done. \end{proof}
+The only obstacle is that the symmetric Lipschitz metric $d_{sym}$ is not geodesic (or, even, a length metric).
+Define the intrinsic metric $d_I$ to be the infimum of lengths of paths between any two points.
+Notice that since $\Min_1(\phi)$ is thick, quasi-symmetry implies that the asymmetric Lipschitz metric $d_{out}$ and $d_{sym}$ are bi-Lipschitz equivalent functions.
+Since $d_{out}$ is a geodesic asymmetric metric, we deduce that $d_I$ and $d_{sym}$ are also bi-Lipschitz equivalent, and we are done. \end{proof}